 I don’t know about you, but I can feel it already.
-That tug of war that happens each winter as the holidays approach.
+That tug of war that happens each fall as the holidays approach.
 There are SO MANY fun things that I want to do with my family and friends, SO MANY regular workaday things that I need to accomplish, and NO extra time to make the two mesh seamlessly.
-Something’s gotta give.
+Yep, even amid a pandemic.

-In the old days, aka my 30’s, I thought that what had to give was me.
+In the old days, aka my 30’s, I thought that what had to give was i.
 If only I worked harder, got up earlier, moved more quickly, I could get it all done!

 And you’re right.
 You CAN.
 You absolutely can, but you can do it better and longer if you pace yourself.
 Take a break every once in awhile.
 Adjust your expectations of yourself.
 Give yourself grace.